Does An Overdraft Affect Your Mortgage Application?

 No, usually not.
 Most lenders will frown upon applicants who have to borrow money to fund an even bigger debt.

 A side note.
-If you think you’ll be able to get away with using your overdraft as a deposit without your lender’s knowledge, think again.
-During the application process, your lender will ask you for evidence of where the funds for your deposit came from as part of their anti-money laundering duties and the underwriter will look at your overdraft.
+If you think you’ll get away with using your overdraft as a deposit without your lender’s knowledge, think again.
+During the application process, your lender will ask you for evidence of where the funds for your deposit came from as part of their anti-money laundering duties.
+The underwriter will look at your overdraft.

 We're so confident in our service, we guarantee it.